 Debt Securities (other than the ISD Debt Securities) issued under the Programme will be represented on issue by one or more Global Debt Securities that may be deposited with a common depositary (in the case of Bearer Global Debt Securities) or common safekeeper (in the case of Registered Global Debt Securities) for Euroclear and Clearstream, Luxembourg (each as defined under "Form of the Debt Securities").
 Except in the circumstances described in each Global Debt Securities, investors will not be entitled to receive Debt Securities in definitive form.
-Each of Euroclear and Clearstream, Luxembourg and their respective direct and indirect participants will maintain records of the beneficial interests in each Global Debt Securities held through it.
-While the Debt Securities (other than the ISD Debt Securities) are represented by Global Debt Securities, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.
+Each of Euroclear and Clearstream, Luxembourg and their respective direct and indirect participants will maintain records of the beneficial interests in each Global Debt Securities, investors will be able to trade their beneficial interests only through the relevant clearing systems and their respective participants.

-While the Debt Securities (other than the ISD Debt Securities) are represented by Global Bonds, the Issuer will discharge its payment obligation under the Debt Securities by making payments through the relevant clearing systems.
+While the Debt Securities (other than the NCSD Debt Securities) are represented by Global Bonds, the Issuer will discharge its payment obligation under the Debt Securities by making payments through the relevant clearing systems.
 A holder of a beneficial interest in a Global Debt Securities must rely on the procedures of the relevant clearing system and its participants to receive payments under the Debt Securities.
 The Issuer has no responsibility or liability for the records relating to, or payments made in respect of, beneficial interests in any Global Bond.